FabienBounoir/poker-planning/README.md

-# Another Poker Planning
+# Another Planning Poker

-Welcome to **Another Poker Planning**!
-This site is designed to make your poker planning sessions more efficient, fun, and engaging.
+Welcome to **Another Planning Poker**!
+This site is designed to make your Planning Poker sessions more efficient, fun, and engaging.
 With our tool, you can get instant, clear results and benefit from detailed, high-quality analysis.

 ## Features

-- **Session Creation**: Easily create new poker planning sessions for your team.
+- **Session Creation**: Easily create new Planning Poker sessions for your team.
 - **Join Sessions**: Join existing sessions with a unique code.
 - **User Management**: Manage participants and track their votes in real-time.
 - **Instant Results**: Get immediate results and visualize vote percentages.